Ahmet Ertegun: Background

 Ahmet Ertegün's great-grandfather, İbrahim Edhem Efendi, was the last sheikh of the Üsküdar Özbekler Tekkesi, a secret base and hospital located in downtown Istanbul, used during Ottoman times and the Turkish War of Independence.
 He was the second son of Turkish ambassador Münir Ertegün and Hayrünnisa Rüstem.
 His father, Münir Ertegün, was a statesman who undertook significant duties and services during the National Struggle period.
 Ertegun was born Ahmet Munir in Istanbul, Turkey, on July 31, 1923.
 His mother, Hayrünnisa, was an accomplished musician who played keyboard and stringed instruments.
-She bought the popular records of the day, to which Ahmet and his brother, Nesuhi, listened.
-His older brother Nesuhi introduced him to jazz music, taking him at the age of nine to see the Duke Ellington and Cab Calloway orchestras in London.
+She bought the popular records of the day, to which Ahmet and his older brother, Nesuhi, listened.
+Nesuhi introduced him to jazz music, taking him at the age of nine to see the Duke Ellington and Cab Calloway orchestras in London.
 In 1935, Ahmet and his family moved to the US with his father who was appointed as the Ambassador of the Republic of Turkey to the United States.
 When Ahmet was 14, his mother bought him a record-cutting machine, which he used to compose and add lyrics to instrumental records.

-Ertegun's love for music attracted him to the heart of Washington, D.C.'s black district where he would frequently see such top acts as Duke Ellington, Cab Calloway, Billie Holiday and Louis Armstrong.
+Ertegun's love for music attracted him to the heart of Washington, D.C.'s, black district where he would frequently see such top acts as Duke Ellington, Cab Calloway, Billie Holiday and Louis Armstrong.
 He attended Landon School, an affluent all-male private school in Bethesda, Maryland.
-Ahmet joked, "I got my real education at the Howard"; Howard being the Howard Theatre, an historic performance space located in Washington, D.C.
+Ahmet joked, "I got my real education at the Howard"; Howard being the Howard Theatre, a historic performance space located in Washington, D.C.
 Despite his affluent upbringing, Ertegun began to see a different world from his wealthy peers.
 Ertegun would later say: "I began to discover a little bit about the situation of black people in America and experienced immediate empathy with the victims of such senseless discrimination, because, although Turks were never slaves, they were regarded as enemies within Europe because of their Muslim beliefs."